jhnbyrn/951-KLR-PAGES/dme_detailed_fuel_routine.md

 The most efficient way for the 8051 to divide by 128 is to divide by 256 and multiply by 2.
 The reason for this is that dividing by 256 is very easy - almost free, and multiplying by 2 is also very easy.

 The routine at 1DFO takes care of this, and uses 50h to keep track of how many times the value should be doubled.
 This is why 50h is set to the value 2 at the end of the code above: we performed 2 lookups that use this /128 pattern.
+The details of how it works are kind of tricky so I've left a full expanation for the Appendix section at the end.

 Returning to the code at hand, we check if 25h.7 is set.
 This bit being set indicates that the altitude sensor is active, which corresponds to an altitutde of > 1000M.
 If this is set, we do a dptr lookup for 1160+6B=11CB, which contains the value 78h, that is 120 decimal.